NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

 ### Basic configuration

-To have a single Redis input and output to your files, use this.
+To give a pipeline one Redis input and one Redis output, use this.

 ```yaml
 logstash_pipelines: